CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/targets/subscribers.md

 ## Compatibility with other extensions

 To ensure compatibility, the MarketingSuite extension is designed to use Magento core modules.
-For subscribers synchronization Mage_Newsletter is used.
+For subscribers synchronization the field `Mage_Newsletter` is used.
 Any other extension that uses this module for managing subscribers should work fine with Copernica extension.

 ## Personalization variables